Call (888) 784-1722 Mon-Sat 8:30-5:00 PST

 Botanical Name: Lycium barbarum

-For successful growth, is critical that the soil PH remain at 6.8 or higher.
+For successful growth, is critical that the soil pH remain at 6.8 or higher.
 High nitrogen is not recommended for these plants.
+One year old roots.